 Mel Blanc: Best known for his voice work at Warner Bros., he was the voice of John Silver in the Captain and the Kids shorts, as well as characters in one-shot shorts like The Bookworm, Peace on Earth and The Lonesome Stranger.

-Scott Bradley: The studio's musical director, Bradley scored virtually all the cartoons the studio made during it's two decades of existence (the lone exception being 1952's The Missing Mouse).
+Scott Bradley: The studio's musical director, Bradley scored virtually all the cartoons the studio made during it's two decades of existence (the lone exceptions being 1939's Wanted No Master and 1953's The Missing Mouse).
 His cartoon work also got him jobs on MGM's live-action features, such as Courage of Lassie and The Yellow Cab Man.

 Pete Burness: An animatior on the Hanna-Barbera unit working on the Tom and Jerry cartoons.
+He also worked on the Rudolf Ising unit working on the Barney Bear cartoons and the one-shots as well.
 He later moved to UPA, where he became the primary director of the Mr. Magoo shorts, an effort that won him two Academy Awards.

 Daws Butler: Did voice work on many MGM cartoons, most notable as the Southern Wolf in several Droopy shorts.